 Calgary to Medicine Hat by Other Options

-- Uber is also available in Calgary; however, you need to keep in mind that there are drivers that may not be willing or capable to make the drive so you might get a few cancellations before one accepts.
+- Uber is also available in Calgary; however, you need to keep in mind that there are drivers who may not be willing or capable of making the drive so you might get a few cancellations before one accepts.
 The price is also close to what a taxi would cost.

 - Poparide.com is another option for much less money.
 This is a rideshare app for Canada where you can hop in a private car based on your luggage and equipment requirements.
 At the time of writing this, there was one option posted with a seat for only $30.

 - There are daily flights from Calgary to Medicine Hat airport via WestJet.